Moving to South Africa

 - 40ft.
 This container holds 2100 cu ft.; large enough to hold an average 3- 4 bedroom house

-Shipment to South Africa can take between 6-8 weeks, with allowance for some seasonal fluctuations.
+Removals from the UK to South Africa can take between 6-8 weeks, with allowance for some seasonal fluctuations.
 You should then allow a further 10 -14 days to clear customs before delivery to your new home can be arranged.

 Our groupage service is recommended for smaller consignments as you pay only for the space you occupy in the container.
 Consignments are export packed at your home and taken to our warehouse where it is consolidated with other consignments bound for the same destination, as soon as volumes permit.